starship/starship/CONTRIBUTING.md

 }
 ```

-If a module depends on output of another program then that output should be added to the match statement in [`utils.rs`](src/utils.rs).
-The match has to be exactly the same as the call to `utils::exec_cmd()` that means that the program will we joined with the argument by a `" "` meaning that the call `utils::exec_cmd("program", &["arg", "more_args"])` would turn into `program arg more_args`.
+If a module depends on output of another program, then that output should be added to the match statement in [`utils.rs`](src/utils.rs).
+The match has to be exactly the same as the call to `utils::exec_cmd()`, including positional arguments and flags.
+The array of arguments are joined by a `" "`, so `utils::exec_cmd("program", &["arg", "more_args"])` would match with the `program arg more_args` match statement.

-If the program cannot be mocked (e.g. It performs some filesystem actions either writing or reading files) then it has to added to the project's GitHub Actions workflow file([`.github/workflows/workflow.yml`](.github/workflows/workflow.yml)) and the test has to be marked with a `#[ignored]` so that anyone can test their build without having to have some special programs.
+If the program cannot be mocked (e.g. It performs some filesystem operations, either writing or reading files) then it has to added to the project's GitHub Actions workflow file([`.github/workflows/workflow.yml`](.github/workflows/workflow.yml)) and the test has to be marked with an `#[ignored]`.
+This ensures that anyone can run the test suite locally without needing to pre-configure their environment.
+The `#[ignored]` attribute is bypassed during CI runs in GitHub Actions.

 Unit tests should be fully isolated, only testing a given function's expected output given a specific input, and should be reproducible on any machine.
 Unit tests should not expect the computer running them to be in any particular state.
 This includes having any applications pre-installed, having any environment variables set, etc.